Anxiety & Overwhelm 6 min read

 This is experienced as "my mind races when I try to sleep," and it's a near-universal complaint among people dealing with high volumes of unresolved tasks or anxiety.

-Research supports what many people discover experientially: a brief brain dump before bed, getting every outstanding thought, task, or worry externalised into something reliable, measurably improves the ability to fall asleep.
+Research supports what many people discover experientially: a brief thought capture before bed, getting every outstanding thought, task, or worry externalised into something reliable, measurably improves the ability to fall asleep.
 Not because the tasks are done, but because the brain has been told they're held.

 Five minutes of offloading before sleep, for many people, is more effective than any other pre-sleep routine.
 It directly addresses the mechanism causing the problem rather than trying to redirect attention away from it.